-The reinsurance recoverables as of YE16 are related to reinsurance contracts which are in place and cover the guarantees on a portion of the unit-linked portfolio of the Company.
+The reinsurance recoverables are related to reinsurance contracts which are in place and cover the guarantees on a portion of the unit-linked portfolio of the Company.

 The requirements regarding the treatment of recoverables are outlined in Delegated Acts, Art.
 41 and 42.
 In particular, the calculation be consistent with the principles and methodologies used for the valuation of the underlying technical provisions.
-As of YE16, the value of reinsurance recoverables is equal to the portion of gross technical provisions which is ceded by SLLIE to the reinsurer.
+The value of reinsurance recoverables is equal to the portion of gross technical provisions which is ceded by SLLIE to the reinsurer.
 As a result, the valuation is based on the same methods, models and assumptions used for the valuation of the Company's technical provisions.